- Center City Campus

 This graduate seminar course is designed to familiarize students with the ethical dilemmas inherent to the conduct of research.
 Topics to be discussed include codes of ethical behavior, research design, conflicts of interest, informed consent and the appropriate use of animals.
 The student will be required to prepare a paper on the analysis of one or more case studies.

-Fall, Spring I, Spring II.
+Fall, Spring.
 Taken each year in JCLS as well as during SKMC Phase 1

 This course explores aspects of translational research and molecular medicine through the venues of Translational Research Journal Club, Progress in Translational Research Seminar, and Case Studies in Molecular Medicine.
 Meets three times per month.